-Detailed Framework Of 3-Stage Paint Correction
+Detailed Framework Of Toronto Buffing Inc's 3-Stage Paint Correction

 The 3-stage paint correction is a time-tried and tested method of removing defects from a painted surfaces.
 The 3 stages ensures efficient and thorough defect removal, and removes the chance of hologramming (machine induced swirl marks).
 The 3 stages refer to 3 separate stages of paint machining.
-We do not factor preparation. nor the final protection into these 3 stages.
+We do not factor preparation, nor the final protection into these 3 stages.
 This is what makes this process a true 3-Stage Paint Correction.

 Before any paint correction, it is necessary to thoroughly clean the paint.
 Any contamination left behind may cause swirl marks during the buffing process.
 First, we usually use a chemical to strip the loose dirt and debris from the paint, via foam cannon.
 We then proceed to perform a very careful two bucket hand wash.
 The vehicle is then purged with compressed air, then dried with a premium microfiber towel.
 Next, we assess the level of contamination, and use the according grade of claybar.
 The claybar step in preparation removes stubborn contaminants that have adhered in the paint.
 The vehicle is then rewashed via touchless method, then purged and dried.
 We proceed to apply masking tape to any sensitive areas such as trim pieces, and emblems.
 The vehicle's paint is now ready to be assessed and machined.

-Stage 1: Defect Removal (Cutting/Buffing)
+Stage 1: Heavy Defect Removal (Cutting/Buffing)

+This is the first step of actual paint correction at Toronto Buffing.
 Depending on the level of defects, we will use one of two types of machines: a rotary or dual action polisher.
 Rotary machines are used to remove heavy defects such as deep scratches and swirl marks.
 A dual action polisher can be used to remove mild to moderate defects.
 Each respective machine is usually paired with a heavy cut foam or wool pad in this step.
 Usually, we use a heavy cut compound in this step, depending on paint condition.

 We proceed to work a small area, and monitor improvement of paint clarity(commonly known as a test section).
 Once desired result is achieved, we proceed to cut the entire vehicle, working one small section at a time.
 During this step, it is common that the vehicle will get dusty from the “cutting action”.
 After the cut is complete, the vehicle is washed via touchless method, then purged and dried.